Context-Aware Indoor Point Cloud Object Generation through User Instructions: Experiments

 It is observable that our model is capable of generating scenes that are not only consistent but also easily recognizable by visual grounding models trained on the original dataset.
 Despite the inherent complexities involved in scene generation, which may lead to a certain degree of decline in overall visual grounding accuracy than the ground truth dataset, our model performs well in generating high-quality scenes.
 These generated scenes are more identifiable to the visual grounding model compared to those generated randomly or those generated by a single Point-E model with ground truth locations.
 Performance in \emph{Hard} tasks also indicates the effectiveness of our approach in complex scenes.

 Nevertheless, to conduct a comprehensive assessment of the performance of object generation, we sample 32,000 generative texts from the test set.
-For each generated object within this sample set, we compute the metrics in \cref{sec:metrics}.
-We also perform experiments on a single Point-E model to compare the performance of our context-aware design, i.e., \cref{eq:guidance}, as shown in \cref{tab:EMD}.
-The complete results are in the Supplementary Material.
+For each generated object within this sample set, we compute the metrics in Sec.~\ref{sec:metrics}.
+We also perform experiments on a single Point-E model to compare the performance of our context-aware design, \ie, Eq.~\ref{eq:guidance}, as shown in Tab.~\ref{tab:EMD}.
+For a more comprehensive analysis of the object generation, we adapt the classification estimation with \pointnext in Sec.~\ref{sec:metrics} to categorize the generated objects, denoted as Acc@$k$ for Top-$k$ accuracy.
+The complete results are in the Appendix.
 It demonstrates that the ability of our model to generate objects is deemed reasonable.

 \paragraph{Ablation study.} In this section, we evaluate our method in different settings and strategies.
-We conduct an additive ablation study on the location and generation quality, as illustrated in \cref{tab:ablation}.
+We conduct an additive ablation study on the location and generation quality, as illustrated in Tab.~\ref{tab:ablation}.
 In the baseline model, only \nrddsa is used as training data, and the model is built on a bare backbone.
-Also, we evaluate the accuracy of identifying context objects and instructions in relation to $\loss_{obj}$ and $\loss_{lang}$.
-It is noteworthy that the performance of $\Delta\vect{l}$@1 degrades when the quantified position is applied.
-We observe, however, that the position predictor \emph{without} quantified position exhibits significant under-fitting: most of the predicted locations remain close to the middle of the scene for a statistically minimal $\Delta\vect{l}$, which contradicts the intended purpose.
+Also, we evaluate the accuracy of identifying context objects and instructions with $\loss_{obj}$ and $\loss_{lang}$.
+It is noteworthy that the performance of $\Delta\vect{l}$@1 degrades when the quantized position is applied.
+We observe, however, that the position predictor \emph{without} quantized position exhibits significant under-fitting: most of the predicted locations remain close to the middle of the scene for a statistically minimal $\Delta\vect{l}$, which contradicts the intended purpose.
+We hypothesize that directly predicting absolute position is more challenging as a regression task than predicting quantized position as a classification task.